Boost psychological well-being with coaching

 1. Autonomy

-Then, find a hobby or outlet that you do only for yourself and make it a priority.
+Then, find a hobby or outlet that brings you meaning in life and make it a priority.
 It can be easy to be swept up in the needs of others, but having time that’s just for yourself to focus on what you love is critical to building up more autonomy and, ultimately, your psychological well-being.

 2. Environmental mastery

-However, there are aspects of your life where you should hold some control, such as your friends, career, or passions.
+However, there are aspects of your life where you have a sense of control, such as your social relationships, career, or passions.
 Remind yourself of the goals or dreams you have for your life.
 If you haven’t pursued them yet, what’s stopping you now?
 See what goals you can start working toward now and make room for them in your life, even if it means saying no to other things.
 You only get one chance at life—make sure it’s a life you want to live.

 3. Personal growth